dyninst/dyninst/docs/stackwalk/overview.rst

 Access process data
 ===================
-To walk a call stack, Stackwalker uses a :cpp:class:`ProcessState` to be able to read a process’ memory and registers.
+To walk a call stack, Stackwalker uses a :cpp:class:`ProcessState` to be able to read a process' memory and registers.
 When doing a first party stackwalk, this is done by directly reading them from the current address space.
 When doing a third party stackwalk, this is done by reading them using a debugger interface.
 The callback interface can be used to